Lapwing by Gillian Day

 - Woodlands; such as the cluster of ancient woodlands on the heavy boulder clay soils to west of Cambridgeshire.

-- Grasslands; including species rich meadows found particularly in west of the county and along river valleys, acid grasslands west of Peterborough and calcareous grassland on the Cambridgeshire chalk to the south of the county.
+- Grasslands; including species rich meadows found particularly in west of the county and along river valleys, limestone grasslands west of Peterborough and calcareous grassland on the Cambridgeshire chalk to the south of the county.

 - Wetlands; including swamp/fen communities in Fenland and old gravel pits now providing a mosaic of wildlife habitats